Skip to Content Back to Homepage

-Light Waves Meet Sound Waves at Wave Farm
+Light Waves meet Sound Waves at Wave Farm

 Wave Farm is a non-profit organization and pioneer of the Transmission Arts genre through their artist residency program, art installation park, and listener-supported radio station in New York’s Hudson Valley.
 They also went solar with SunCommon in 2021, combining the power of light with the power of sound, a partnership that will enable future generations to create their art more sustainably.